How PR Professionals Get Stories Placed in Magazines

 Home » PR Fuel » How PR Professionals Get Stories Placed in Magazines

-Stack of old magazineExposure in magazines can be a great way to garner publicity for your organization, though lately there are fewer and fewer of them.
-Because of this, it’s important that a PR professional use all of her savvy when pitching a story to a magazine.
+If you want to get your content placed in magazines, it’s important that you, as a PR professional use all of your savvy when pitching a story to a magazine.
 Follow these tips to keep your pitch out of the “circular file.”

 Hot Deal